-It’s a well-known fact that payment in the construction industry can be slower than desired for many reasons, and one way that parties attempt to mitigate payment risk is through providing preliminary notices.
+It’s a well-known fact that payment in the construction industry can be slower than desired for many reasons.
+One way that parties attempt to mitigate payment risk is through providing preliminary notices.
 While a preliminary notice can be a prerequisite for preserving a company’s lien rights on a project, this is not necessarily the core purpose or function of the notice document.
 In fact, preliminary notices were originally developed for the benefit of property owners and upper-tier participants in order to provide visibility into the project and bring some of the potentially hidden project participants to light.
+As it turns out, preliminary notices are actually an advantage for property owners, GCs, and sub-tier parties alike.

 Table of Contents